webmaeistro/devz-docz/developing/cycle/README.md

 ## Overview

-At Martin's experience, I practice agile with a small "a".
+At I, I practice agile with a small "a".
 This means getting back to the basics of what it means to [develop software with agility](https://pragdave.me/blog/2014/03/04/time-to-kill-agile.html):

 > * Find out where you are
 > * Take a small step towards your goal